 Royalists were unable to contain themselves during the summer of 2013.
 Apart from the birth of George Windsor there was alsothis report in the Daily Mail.
 According to the article the Queen was ‘discreetly’ campaigning to make the Head of the Commonwealth a hereditary position.
 Apparently this included getting David Cameron to speak to the other Commonwealth leaders at the Commonwealth Heads of Government Meeting 2013 (CHOGM13).
 Now, it must be said that the Daily Mail has been known to get things wrong!
 There was certainly nothing in the final communique, but maybe that was because it was very discreet.
 But lets make the entirely reasonable assumption the story is correct.
 Such an assumption is supported by the royals own website which deliberately confuses matters by having a Role of the Monarchy on its Commonwealth page.
 The Queen may currently be Head of the Commonwealth as a person but that is not true of monarchy as an institution.
 The idea that anyone could be promoting the extension of hereditary privilege in the 21st Century is simply disgusting.
 Furthermore, the fact that a change in the constitution of an international organisation would be attempted ‘discreetly’ shows the complete lack of respect that the Windsor family has for Commonwealth citizens.

 The Mail was indeed correct in stating that the words ‘does not pass automatically to her heir’ had been removed from the Governance section of the Commonwealth Secretariat.
 The site, however, still emphasises the fact that the Head is chosen collectively by the member states.
 What gives the story credence is that the Queen had already attempted to make the Head of the Commonwealth a hereditary position.
-When the Letters Patent were issued in 1958 to make Charles the Prince of Wales they clearly intended that he, along with his heirs and successors, shall be future Heads of the Commonwealth!
+When the Letters Patent were issued in 1958 to make Charles the Prince of Wales it was intended that he, along with his heirs and successors, shall be future Heads of the Commonwealth!

 The scandal involving Prince Andrew trying to broker a ‘deal’ with an unsavoury Kazakh oligarch highlights just why we should be worried about the way the monarchy interacts with our Government.
 The myth that the royals are somehow ‘above politics’ is the illusion most zealously maintained by Buckingham Palace and only rarely do the real facts emerge and then frequently in a distorted form such as when the queen accidentally advised the Scots to exercise care when voting in the Independence Referendum.
 But we must remember the constitutional settlement where the monarchy gets to retain a privileged and wealthy existence (I have argued that they are actually addicted to it) in return for politicians using the archaic power of monarchy and to do their bidding when requested.
 The archaic power is operated through the Royal Prerogative and allows the Government to exercise autocratic control where the legal protections to citizens are at best unclear.
 This is a whole issue in itself, but let’s return to the Prince Andrew scandal.